 Is maintenance included in rental cost?

 Yes.
-A rental instrument from Burns Violins includes a maintenance plan to repair minor nicks and scratches, open glue seams, accidental broken strings, and a free bow rehairing once a year.
+A rental instrument from Burns Violins includes a maintenance plan to repair minor nicks and scratches, open glue seams, and a free bow rehairing once a year.

 What else do I need to purchase with my rental?